⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 In Rice & Curries

-Add 2–3 pods to rice while cooking.
-Used in biryani, pulao, and curries across South Asia.
-Safe in all trimesters.
+Add 2–3 elaichi pods to rice while cooking.
+Used in biryani, pulao, and curries.
+Safe throughout all trimesters.

 2–3 pods · Per pot